Wormhole X-Treme!

 "Wormhole X-Treme!" is the 100th episode of military science fiction adventure television show Stargate SG-1 and is the 12th episode of the fifth season.
 The episode was first broadcast September 8, 2001 on Showtime in the United States.
 It was written by series co-creator and executive producer Brad Wright along with supervising producers Joseph Mallozzi and Paul Mullie and was directed by Peter DeLuise.

 In the episode, Stargate Command learns that an alien ship belonging to the same race as Martin Lloyd is heading for Earth.
 They locate Martin, who having once again lost his memories has created a television series called Wormhole X-Treme!, seemingly based upon the top secret Stargate Program.

 The story centres around a show-within-a-show called Wormhole X-Treme! which parodies Stargate SG-1.
 In creating the episode, Wright and all those involved sought to create a comedic episode that celebrated the show through parody, cameo appearances, inside and metafictional jokes and references.
-The episode is a sequel to "Point of No Return" from the shows fourth season.
+The episode is a sequel to "Point of No Return" from the show's fourth season.
 The season ten episode "200" follows up on characters and events from the episode.